cloudflare/cloudflare-docs/content/dns/reference/cname-flattening-diagram.md

 | CNAME | `domain.test` | `external-origin.test` | 3600 |
 {{</example>}}

-- `external-origin.test` is a zone in a different DNS provider and has the following A record.
+- `external-origin.test` is a zone in a different DNS provider and has the following A record:

 {{<example>}}
 | Type | Name | Content | TTL |